AntixK/anandksub/content/blog/Autodiff_Combinatorial_Solver.md

 ```

 &emsp; The downside of the above technique is that the smoothed loss landscape can be come non-convex, even if the original loss was convex.
 The earlier figure shows that as $\lambda$ increases, the loss landscape becomes dramatically different, where some optima are even lost.
 In fact, $\lambda$ must be high enough to make the landscape piecewise *affine*.
-This actually goes against the idea of step sizes being small ($\lambda \to 0$) in usual finite-difference methods.
+This actually goes against the idea of step sizes being small ($\lambda \to 0$) in usual finite-difference methods (refer the limit in equation \eqref{eq:domke}).

 The perturbation value $\lambda$ is, therefore, quite important while training - where a balance between the smoothness of the loss landscape and the optimality of the solution must be struck.
 The general rule of thumb is to make sure that the magnitude of $\vw_\lambda$ is not heavily altered from $\vw$.